UAV flight analysis with miniature inertial sensor

 The report showing the sensor dynamic calibration over the full temperature range made the team even more confident that the system would meet the announced specifications.

-The Ellipse-N has been easily integrated into the on-board measurement computer through a serial interface.
+The Ellipse-N integrated smoothly into the on-board measurement computer through a serial interface.
+Moreover, this seamless connection enabled efficient data transmission.

-While the airflow probe measures airspeed and incident angles, the Ellipse-N records the UAV position, ground speed, and attitude angles.
+While the airflow probe measured airspeed and incident angles, the Ellipse-N recorded UAV position, ground speed, and attitude angles.
+In addition, the computer stored raw data for later use.
+Moreover, a telemetry link allowed real-time display on the ground station.

 Ellipse-N is a compact and high-performance RTK Inertial Navigation System (INS) with an integrated Dual band, Quad Constellations GNSS receiver.
 It provides roll, pitch, heading, and heave, as well as a centimetric GNSS position.

-Ellipse-N sensor is best suited for dynamic environments, and harsh GNSS conditions, but can also operate in lower dynamic applications with a magnetic heading.
+The Ellipse-N sensor works best in dynamic environments and harsh GNSS conditions.
+Moreover, it also functions in lower dynamic applications with magnetic heading.

 Ask a quotation for Ellipse-N